Have you ever been at a party and hesitated when someone asked, “So what do you do?”

 - Work more ON their business than in their business

-Before we go any further, we have to add that there is no subset of self-employment that is better than the other!
+Before we go any further, we have to add that there is no subset of self-employment better than the other!
 The differences are only based on specific goals and which type of business feels good to you and fits your lifestyle.
-No matter which path you choose, it’s important to recognize that you are a business owner and that you are operating as a business.
-No matter what your answer to “So what do you do?” if you are self-employed, you’re a business owner!
+No matter which path you choose, it’s essential to recognize that you are a business owner and operating as a business.
+No matter your answer to “So what do you do?” if you are self-employed, you’re a business owner!

 How to Grow Your Business as a Freelancer

-There are two things that will help you grow your freelance business: attracting new clients and improving your skills (so you can charge more or take on bigger clients).
+Two things will help you grow your freelance business: attracting new clients and improving your skills (so you can charge more or take on bigger clients).

-Since attracting clients is what brings in the revenue (which allows you more time to improve your skills), you should structure your days so that reaching new potential clients is your number one task.
+Since attracting clients is what brings in the revenue (which allows you more time to improve your skills), you should structure your days to reach new potential clients is your number one task.

 And there are a few hundreds of ways that you can do that!